rottytooth/Valence/readme.md

 ## Project Status

-Grammar is complete.
-Parser/transpiler is mostly complete but has several known issues (for which there are failing tests).
-Side-by-side execution and debugging will come later.
-Next step: Working sample programs.
+This parses the language but is missing a few key features and is still slightly buggy.
+Known bugs have failing tests.

+IN PROGRESS:
+* More complete / better sample programs
+* Transpiling to JS instead of pseudo-code

+TO COME: Side-by-side execution and debugging.

 ## Instructions